-CCA1: Main features of regulatory capital instruments and of other TLAC-eligible instruments

-а

-Quantitative / qualitative information

-1 Issuer Saudi British Bank (SABB)

-2 Unique identifier (eg CUSPIN, ISIN or Bloomberg identifier ISIN No.SA13QVK0GK33

-for private placement)

-3 Governing law(s) of the instrument The instrument is governed by the laws of the Kingdom of Saudi Arabia

-3a Means by which enforceability requirement of Section 13 of NA NA

-the TLAC Term Sheet is achieved (for other TLAC-eligible

-instruments governed by foreign law)

-4 Transitional Basel III rules Tier 2

-5 Post-transitional Basel III rules Eligible

-6 Eligible at solo/group/group&solo Solo

-7 Instrument type Subordinated Sukuk

-8 Amount recognised in regulatory capital (Currency in mil, as SAR 1,500mil

-of most recent reporting date)

-9 Par value of instrument SAR 1,500mil

-10 Accounting classification Liability - amortised cost

-11 Original date of issuance 28th May 2015

-12 Perpetual or dated Dated

-13 Original maturity date 28th May 2025

-14 Issuer call subject to prior supervisory approval Yes

-15 Option call date, contingent call dates and redemption amount

-28th May 2020 as the date for redemption, SABB shall be entitled to

-redeem in whole, but not in part, by giving not less than thirty (30)

-days' not more than sixty (60) days' notice to the Sukukholders

-16 Subsequent call dates if applicable As above
+CCA1: Main features of regulatory capital instruments and of other TLAC-eligible instruments a Quantitative / Qualitative information 1 Issuer Saudi British Bank (SABB) 2 Unique identifier (eg CUSPIN, ISIN or Bloomberg identifier for private placement) ISIN No.SA153VKOGKJ8 3 Governing law(s) of the instrument The instrument is governed by the laws of the Kingdom of Saudi Arabia 3a Means by which enforceability requirement of Section 13 of the TLAC Term Sheet is achieved (for other TLAC-eligible instruments governed by foreign law) NA 4 Transitional Basel III rules Tier 2 5 Post-transitional Basel III rules Eligible 6 Eligible at solo/group/group&solo Solo 7 Instrument type Subordinated Sukuk 8 Amount recognised in regulatory capital (Currency in mil, as of most recent reporting date) SAR 5,000mil 9 Par value of instrument SAR 5,000mil 10 Accounting classification Liability - amortised cost 11 Original date of issuance 22 July 2020 12 Perpetual or dated Dated 13 Original maturity date 22 July 2030 14 Issuer call subject to prior supervisory approval Yes 15 Option call date, contingent call dates and redemption amount Call option only available after 5 years or for a regulatory or tax event, 22 July 2025 as the date for redemption, SABB shall be entitled to redeem in whole, but not in part, by giving not less than thirty (30) days' not more than sixty (60) days' notice to the Sukukholders 16 Subsequent call dates if applicable As above Coupons / dividends 17 Fixed or Floating dividend/coupon Floating 18 Coupon rate and any related index 6 months SIBOR + 195bps 19 Existence of a dividend stopper No 20 Fully discretionary, partially discretionary or mandatory Mandatory 21 Existence of step up or other incentive to redeem No 22 Non cumulative or cumulative Non cumulative 23 Convertible or non-convertible Non - convertible

-Coupons / dividends 17 Fixed or Floating dividend/coupon Floating 18 Coupon rate and any related index 6 months SIBOR + 130bps 19 Existence of a dividend stopper No 20 Fully discretionary, partially discretionary or manda tory Mandatory 21 Existence of step up or other incentive to redeem No 22 Non cumulative or cumulative Non cumulative 23 Convertible or non-convertible Non - convertible 24 If convertible, conversion trigger (s) NA 25 If convertible, fully or partially N/A 26 If convertible, conversion rate WA 27 If convertible, mandatory or optional conversion NA 28 If convertible, specify instrument type convertible i nto N/A 29 If convertible, specify issuer of instrument it conve rts into N/A 30 Write-down feature Yes 31 If write-down, write-down trigger (s) Terms of contract of the instrument provide the legal basis for SAMA to trigger write-down (a contractual approach) 32 If write-down, full or partial Written down fully or partial 33 If write-down, permanent or temporary Permanent 34 If temporary writedown, description of the write-up mechansim 35 Position in subordination hierarchy in liquidation (specify Subordinated.
-Senior bondholders are immediately senior to this instrument type immediately senior to instrument) instrument.
-36 Non-compliant transitioned features WA 37 If yes, specify non-compliant features WA ,, [5.5.5]
+24 If convertible, conversion trigger (s) N/A 25 If convertible, fully or partially N/A 26 If convertible, conversion rate N/A 27 If convertible, mandatory or optional conversion N/A 28 If convertible, specify instrument type convertible into N/A 29 If convertible, specify issuer of instrument it converts into N/A 30 Write-down feature Yes 31 If write-down, write-down trigger (s) Terms of contract of the instrument provide the legal basis for SAMA to trigger write-down (a contractual approach) 32 If write-down, full or partial Written down fully or partial 33 If write-down, permanent or temporary Permanent 34 If temporary writedown, description of the write-up mechansim 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Subordinated.
+Senior bondholders are immediately senior to this instrument.
+36 Non-compliant transitioned features N/A 37 If yes, specify non-compliant features N/A